 Provide portfolios that will back up your stories.

 Making a job yours is like winning a case in court.
-You can’t just present an argument without providing evidences to prove it and convince the judge.
+You can’t just present an argument without providing evidences to convince the judge.
 Bringing some of your previous works, (be it a school project or a sample work as long as it is related to the position you’re applying for) gives the interviewer a basis for determining your skills and what you can offer.

 Employers don’t only scan you through papers, but also through your personality.